DFHack/dfhack/docs/Compile.rst

 You can grab it from `Microsoft's site <http://download.microsoft.com/download/1/E/5/1E5F1C0A-0D5B-426A-A603-1798B951DDAE/VS2010Express1.iso>`_.

-You'll also need the Visual Studio 2010 SP1 update, which is obtained from Windows Update.
+You should also install the Visual Studio 2010 SP1 update, which is obtained from Windows Update.
 After installing Visual Studio, be sure to go to Windows Update and check for and install the SP1 update.
 If no update is found, check that your Windows Update settings include "Updates from all Microsoft products".